 Addressing the threat of the dark web before it is too late

-As long as there is a demand for stolen goods on the dark web, cybercriminals will continue launching attacks against businesses for data that will return a profit on the black market.
+As long as there is a demand for stolen goods, cybercriminals will continue launching attacks against businesses for data that will return a profit on the black market.
 To combat this, businesses should focus on the following key areas:

 Deploy dark web monitoring and response tools.

-Small businesses should utilise dark-web monitoring tools to alert them when any activity associated with sensitive information is detected on the dark web.
+Small businesses should utilise dark-web monitoring tools to alert them when any activity associated with sensitive information is detected.
 Whenever an organisation is breached, there is a very real possibility the stolen information will find its way on to the black market so having an early warning alert system in place is key.

 By using these tools, companies can choose what identifiable information to monitor and receive timely notifications when that data is discovered on marketplaces, bins, and dump sites.
 This can help alert these businesses to breaches they may not even be aware of and shorten disaster recovery-response times to mitigate further damage.

 Use training and security exercises to remove vulnerabilities

 A survey carried out by Lastline in 2019 revealed that 84% of employees questioned who said their company had experienced a cyber-attack attributed at least part of that event to human error.
 Poor habits such as recycling the same password for multiple accounts can easily compromise a small business’s cybersecurity measures and make it easier for hackers to breach company servers.